Samplasion/IPSWTool/README.md

 ## How it works

 It works by "caching" the response of the calls to the ipsw.me API (specifically, the ones to `/devices` and `/device/buildid?type=ipsw`).
 I said "caching" but it really is saving it to a JSON file in the script's directory.
-Nevertheless, it's downloadde once every week, or if the user requests so using the `--rebuild` flag.
+Nevertheless, it's downloaded once every week, or if the user requests so using the `--rebuild` flag.

 ## How to use